Maternal and Child Health

 At the countrywide level, the racial-ethnic distribution of maternal and child health majors is as follows:

-Amount of Education Required for Careers Related to Maternal & Child Health
+Amount of Education Required for Careers Related to Maternal and Child Health

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to maternal and child health have obtained the following education levels.